Photo credit: Charlotte Regional Visitors Authority

 The annual AMTC provides up-to-date information on the latest techniques and innovative approaches to air medical practice from community experts while giving attendees lots of opportunities to earn continuing education credits.
-Top-notch keynoters and expanded educational offerings (including mechanics technical briefings, special information exchanges, new clinical sessions, scientific abstracts and poster sessions) make this the air and critical care ground medical transport event not to miss!
+Top-notch keynoters and expanded educational offerings (including mechanics technical briefings, special information exchanges, new clinical sessions, scientific abstracts (aviation, communications, clinical and safety related)make this the air and critical care ground medical transport event not to miss!
 The conference exhibit hall gives attendees the chance to learn about the newest technology and meet with service providers in the largest trade show for the air and ground medical community.
 Best of all of, the AMTC is the best place for medical transport professionals to network and learn from each other.

 FUTURE AMTC DATES